sharetribe/flex-docs/src/docs/flex-cli/view-events-with-flex-cli/index.md

   $ flex-cli events

 OPTIONS
   --after-seqid=SEQUENCE_ID               Show events with sequence ID larger than (after) the specified.
   --after-ts=TIMESTAMP                    Show events created after the given timestamp, e.g. '--after-ts 2020-10-10' or '--after-ts 2020-10-10T10:00.000Z'
   --before-seqid=SEQUENCE_ID              Show events with sequence ID smaller than (before) the specified.
   --before-ts=TIMESTAMP                   Show events created before the given timestamp, e.g. '--before-ts 2020-11-15' or '--before-ts 2020-11-15T12:00.000Z'
   --filter=EVENT_TYPES                    Show only events of given types, e.g. '--filter listing/updated,user'.
   --json                                  Print full event data as one JSON string.
   --json-pretty                           Print full event data as indented multi-line JSON string.
+  --related-resource=RELATED_RESOURCE_ID  Show events that are related to a specific resource ID.
   --resource=RESOURCE_ID                  Show events for a specific resource ID only.
   --seqid=SEQUENCE_ID                     Get only the event with the given sequence id.
   -l, --limit=NUMBER                      Show given number of events (default and max is 100).
 Can be combined with other parameters.
   -m, --marketplace=MARKETPLACE_ID        marketplace identifier
 ```

 Events command supports various ways to query events.
 Querying without